Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Evaluation

 \subsubsection{Research Questions}

 We answer the following questions:

 \begin{questions}

-\item How applicable is our tool to and how does it behave with real-world open-source software? \item How does our tool compare with manual transformations? \item Can our tool help bring focus to buggy code? \item Are our tool's results acceptable?
+\item How applicable is our tool to and how does it behave with real-world open-source software? \item Can our tool help bring focus to buggy code? \item Are our tool's results acceptable?
 What is its impact? \end{questions}

 \ref{rq:appl}~answers whether the proposed approach scales, in terms of SLOC, number and usages of logging statements, and revision history length, to real-world projects.
 It also provides insight on how logging statements are used and the contexts for which they appear by \begin{enumerate*}[(i)] \item assessing heuristics applicability, \item studying the degree and directionality of mismatch between edit frequency and logging levels, and \item measuring level distribution before and after our tool's application for fuller logging level spectrum usage by developers. \end{enumerate*}